-As Executive Vice President & COO, Maddox sets goals, implements strategic plans, and maintains fiscal oversight of five groups within the organization: Family Services, Construction, Site Planning and Design, Warehouse, and Restore.
+As Executive Vice President & COO, Maddox sets goals, implements strategic plans, and maintains fiscal oversight of seven groups within the organization: Family Services, Construction, Real Estate, Site Planning and Design, Staff Development, Warehouse, and Restore.
 His responsibilities also include oversight of safety, facilities, and information technology for the entire organization.
 With extensive experience in marketing, logistics, and technology utilization, Maddox is recognized for his ability to lead and motivate in cost-conscious, changing environments.

 Maddox holds a B.S. in Business Administration from Illinois State University and an Executive MBA from the University of Michigan.
 He has served on the board of directors of Atlanta Habitat as both treasurer and board chair and has been a member of Atlanta Habitat’s Advisory Council.